alina-yur/graaalvm-deep-dive/README.md

 # GraalVM Deep Dive

 * GraalVM overview 🐰
-* Migrating a Spring app to GraalVM, running on the JVM vs native 🤖
+* Migrating a Spring app to GraalVM 🤖
   * 👩‍💻 use Native Build Tools 🛠️
   * 👩‍💻 basic performance measurements with `time` 📈
 * Using libraries 📚